 The following declaration about data protection applies to the use of the website https://kingcard.eu/, hereinafter referred to as “the website” and “the online offer”.

 KingCard attaches great importance to privacy.
-The collection and processing of your personal data is carried out in compliance with the applicable data protection regulations, in particular with the General Data Protection Regulation (GDPR) and the Bundesdatenschutzgesetz (BDSG).
+The collection and processing of your personal data is carried out in compliance with the applicable data protection regulations, in particular with the General Data Protection Regulation (GDPR) and the Bundesdatenschutzgesetz (BDSG) for Germany and the UK General Data Protection Regulation (UK-GDPR) and the Data Protection Act of 2018 (DPA) for UK.
+For better reading the term ‘GDPR’ as follows refers to the GDPR and the UK-GDPR.
 We collect and process your personal data in order to offer you this Website.
 This Declaration describes how and for what purpose your personal data is collected and used, and what choices you have in connection with your data.

 By using this Website, you consent to the collection, use and transfer of your data in accordance with this Data Protection Declaration.
 If you wish to object to our collection, processing or use of your data completely or with regard to individual measures in accordance with this Data Protection Regulation, you can address your objection to the controller.